diegorivas89/CouscousNativeTemplate/README.md

 currentMenu: home
 ---

-# Couscous 'Native' Template
+# Fixed Sidebar Template

-This template is build based of the Couscous Dark template for one of my open source project.
-You could see this template in action on [NativeCriteria](http://pnowy.github.io/NativeCriteria/) GitHub project.
+This template is build based of the [Couscous 'Native' Template](https://github.com/pnowy/CouscousNativeTemplate) for the documentation page of a  company.
+This template is based on the styles of [Stripe docs](https://stripe.com/docs) with a fixed collapsable sidebar and a breadcrumb.

 ![](screenshot.png)